schmidtb2779/SEPAgileProject/README.md

 Group Members:
 -------------
-  1. Kendra Aumann-Weyenberg (Scrum Master),
+  1. Kendra Aumann-Weyenberg (Scrum Master)
-  2. Brandon Schmidt (Tech Lead),
+  2. Brandon Schmidt (Tech Lead)
-  3. Libby Walther (Product Owner),
+  3. Libby Walther (Product Owner)
-  4. Tanner Bakken,
+  4. Tanner Bakken
-  5. Adam Crane,
+  5. Adam Crane
-  6. Michael Lee, and
+  6. Michael Lee
   7. Casey Reiner

 Completed Functionality:
 ------------------------
-  - Search by Student Name, Professor Name, or Class,
+  - Search by Student Name, Professor Name, or Class
-  - Grade and re-grade student labs using a point score within a range or Complete/Incomplete value,
+  - Grade and re-grade student labs using a point score within a range or Complete/Incomplete value
-  - View, enter, and delete lab notes, and
+  - View, enter, and delete lab notes
   - View and check off skills that are stored in a skills list for each class section

 Software Used:
 --------------
-  - MySQL Workbench with a Maria Database,
+  - MySQL Workbench with a Maria Database
-  - FileZilla to access the server, and
+  - FileZilla to access the server
   - Visual Studio Code (php, JavaScript, HTML) for web pages and database interactions

 Visual Studio Code Extensions:
 ------------------------------
-  - ESLint by Dirk Baeumer,
+  - ESLint by Dirk Baeumer
-  - GitHub by KristerPeter, and
+  - GitHub by KristerPeter
   - GitHub Pull Requests and Issues by GitHub